VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 [Other foreign state actors are interfering in elections](https://www.theverge.com/2020/9/11/21431990/russian-chinese-iranian-hackers-target-us-2020-elections-trump-biden-campaigns) in similar if not quite as aggressive ways.

-Meanwhile, within our own borders here at home, the state legislature in North Carolina used data science with "[surgical precision](https://www.nbcnews.com/politics/politics-news/north-carolina-judges-toss-maps-slam-gerrymandering-stinging-ruling-n1049411)" to rig state elections at the expense of voters' constitutional rights.
+Meanwhile, within our own borders here at home, state legislature in North Carolina used data science with "[surgical precision](https://www.nbcnews.com/politics/politics-news/north-carolina-judges-toss-maps-slam-gerrymandering-stinging-ruling-n1049411)" to rig state elections at the expense of voters' constitutional rights.
 North Carolina is hardly alone.
 In 2018 in Georgia, the Secretary of State running for governor had the authority to oversee his own election, and he orchestrated a complex web of corruption that actually